-The Company also leased various office suites on a month-to month basis from Atlas Venture Life Science Advisors, or Atlas, and other third parties during the years ended December 31, 2021 and 2022.
+The Company also leased various office suites on a month-to month basis from Atlas Venture Life Science Advisors, or Atlas, and other third parties during the years ended December 31, 2022.
+During the year ended December 31, 2022, the Company incurred immaterial short-term lease expense associated with the month-to-month lease.
 As the Company elected to not recognize leases with a lease term of 12 months or less on the balance sheet, no operating lease right of use assets and liabilities were recognized.
+During the year ended December 31, 2023, the Company did not incur any short-term lease costs.

-During the year ended December 31, 2021 and 2022, the components of operating lease cost were as follows, and are reflected in general and administrative expenses and research and development expenses, as determined by the underlying activities:
+During the year ended December 31, 2022 and 2023, the components of operating lease cost were as follows, and are reflected in general and administrative expenses and research and development expenses, as determined by the underlying activities:

-December 31, 2021 ecember 31, 2022
+Year Ended December 31,

-Lease Cost: \$ \$
+2022 2023

-Operating lease cost 75
+Lease Cost:

-Variable operating lease cost
+Operating lease cost \$ 75 \$ 1,097

-Short-term operating lease cost 97 195
+Short-term operating lease cost 195

-Total operating lease cost \$ 97 \$ 270
+Total operating lease cost \$ 270 \$ 1,097